TRManderson/trm.io/_posts/2017-01-29-structural-subtyping-python.md

 Protocols will be declared as separate classes, inheriting from a magic `Protocol` base class.
 Rather than using `isinstance` to check if something implements a protocol (read: "is a structural subtype of"), there'll be some separate checker function like `implements`.
 Runtime implementation checks are performance expensive, and Protocols are intended to make static checking easier, not necessarily as a runtime representation of an API (though that functionality is still useful), hence the separate method.

-Protocols will be extendable via subclassing (though you'll have to redeclare that you're subclassing the `Protocol` base class, or it'll be assumed you're just implementing the given protocol), will be allowed to be generic, will support declaring both methods and attributes to implement.
+Protocols will be extensible via subclassing (though you'll have to redeclare that you're subclassing the `Protocol` base class, or it'll be assumed you're just implementing the given protocol), will be allowed to be generic, will support declaring both methods and attributes to implement.
 Here's an example of the syntax:

 Protocols:
 ```python